mdcao/npAnalysis/README.rst

 Data from the study
 ===================

-The MinION sequencing data for three K. pneumoniae samples have been deposited to ENA Accession `ERP010377 <http://www.ebi.ac.uk/ena/data/view/ERP010377>`_.
+The sequencing data for the experiments in the paper have been deposited to ENA under Accession `PRJEB14532 <http://www.ebi.ac.uk/ena/data/view/PRJEB14532>`_.

 ======================